top of page

 Summary

 Strength, when embedded within governance systems, functions as a strategic asset.
 It enhances board effectiveness, improves oversight quality, and supports long-term enterprise resilience.
+The integration of resilience metrics into governance practices is essential for fostering a culture of accountability and transparency.

 Conclusion